n04ln/_AYUNiS.nvim/README.md

 # AYUNiS.nvim
-All YoU Need Is Spotify
+All YoU Need Is Spotify (only macOS)

 ## Require
 - go >= 1.9.1
+- Spotify.app

 ## Installation
 1. Plz write below code in `$XDG_CONFIG_HOME/nvim/init.vim` if you use dein.vim